avwo/whistle/README.md

 For more details, please visit [install and start](https://avwo.github.io/whistle/install.html)

-# Set proxying
+# Setting proxying
-##### configuration
+##### configuration basic infomation
-1. proxying server：127.0.0.1(if whistle is deployed in remote server or virtual machine, corresponding IP is needed)
+1. proxying server：127.0.0.1(if whistle is deployed in remote server or virtual machine, change this address to corresponding IP )
-2. default port：8899(if port 8899 is used already，you can specify new port when start.
-More details can be visited by execute `whistle help` while `w2 help` is supported in `v0.7.0` and higher version)
+2. default port：8899(if port 8899 is used already，you can specify new port using `-p` when start.
+More details can be visited by executing `whistle help` or `w2 help` (only supported in `v0.7.0` and higher version)

 > Make sure **using the same proxying server for all protocol** in system proxying setting is checked.

-##### the way to configure proxy(configure the two items above)
+##### Browser & System configuration
-1. configure proxy directly in OS：
+1. proxy setting in OS：
   * [Windows](http://jingyan.baidu.com/article/0aa22375866c8988cc0d648c.html)
   * [Mac](http://jingyan.baidu.com/article/a378c960849144b3282830dc.html)

-2. configure proxy for browers (**recommended**)
+2. proxy setting in browser(**recommended**)

-	* for Chrome：intall [whistle-for-chrome](https://github.com/avwo/whistle-for-chrome) or [Proxy SwitchySharp](https://chrome.google.com/webstore/detail/proxy-switchysharp/dpplabbmogkhghncfbfdeeokoefdjegm)
+	* for Chrome：intall chrome plugin [whistle-for-chrome](https://github.com/avwo/whistle-for-chrome) or [Proxy SwitchySharp](https://chrome.google.com/webstore/detail/proxy-switchysharp/dpplabbmogkhghncfbfdeeokoefdjegm)

-	* for Firefox： Open `Options` page in Firefox, and switch to `General` -> `Network Proxy`, then set `Manual proxy configuration` to whistle.
+	* for Firefox： Open `Options` page in Firefox, then switch to `General` -> `Network Proxy`, then set `Manual proxy configuration` to whistle.
   ![](http://7tszky.com1.z0.glb.clouddn.com/FpazQgJ6eDC0cYNkjqlOJGWe7XVv)

 3. in mobiles, configure the proxy of current Wi-Fi in `Setting`